ef2-digital/strapi-api-forms/README.md

 # Strapi Form Generator Plugin

-This is a plugin for [Strapi](https://strapi.io/), a headless CMS, that allows you to generate API forms with multiple input fields and email handling capabilities.

-## Features

-- Generate API forms with multiple input fields
-- Email handling capabilities

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-You need to have Strapi installed on your machine.
-If you don't have it installed, you can follow the instructions [here](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/installation/cli.html).

-# Strapi Form Generator Plugin

 ![Strapi Form Generator Plugin](https://example.com/strapi-form-generator.png)

 This is a plugin for [Strapi](https://strapi.io/), a headless CMS, that allows you to generate API forms with multiple input fields and email handling capabilities.